Venmo Vs. PayPal: How Do They Compare?

 Business Features

-While Venmo is geared more to person-to-person interactions, it does now allow online sellers to create a business profile.
-The seller is charged 1.9% fee for each transaction exceeding $1.
+While Venmo is geared more to person-to-person interactions, it does allow online sellers to create a business profile.
+The seller is charged a 1.9% fee for each transaction exceeding $1.

 As a global online commerce payment service in more than 200 countries, PayPal has a much more sophisticated Commerce Platform with a fraud protection system covering both buyers and sellers.
-Aside from accepting multiple payment options, PayPal also integrates with point-of-sale and invoicing systems, subscription services, and all major financial management systems used by business.
-Businesses can set up a PayPal business account for free, but will be charged 1.9% to 3.5% for each sale depending on the type of transaction.
+Aside from accepting multiple payment options, PayPal also integrates with point-of-sale and invoicing systems, subscription services and all major financial management systems used by businesses.
+Anyone can set up a PayPal business account for free but will be charged 1.9% to 3.5% for each sale depending on the type of transaction.

 Venmo Vs. PayPal: Pros And Cons